 A letter simply asking to play probably won’t get you far; do your research.
 Learn about the golf course and its history.
 Have a reason for wanting to play the golf course more than just wanting to play the golf course.

-I’ve used this method to play a handful of golf courses I’ve wanted to play all the way back to when I was a young rebel at my local driving range, which consisted of a bucket in my backyard with a shag bag.
+We have used this method to play a handful of golf courses we’ve all wanted to play back to when we were youngens on our local driving ranges, which for some of us consisted of a bucket in our backyards with a shag bag.

-A course The Rebel Golfer played this way – Cal Club of San Francisco, California
+A course we played this way – Cal Club of San Francisco, California

 7 | JOIN FORUMS AND DO HOME-AND-HOMES